ishmaelahmed/Sublime-Text-2-Velocity-syntax-files/README.md

 # Velocity template langue syntax files.
 This is some very basic install and set up instructions.
-If you want to jump in a help develope this more [Syntax Definitions](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) would be the place to start.
+If you want to jump in a help develop this more take a look at the [Syntax Definitions](http://sublimetext.info/docs/en/extensibility/syntaxdefs.html) devlopement documentation put together by the Sublime crew.
+That should be able to get you started.
+Happy codeing.

 ## Install
 Place the Velocity dir in the packages directory.